-Memphis Area Intergroup is a committee of volunteers made up of representatives from A.A. groups all over the greater Memphis Area.
-Intergroup encourages mutual support and cooperation between area A.A.
-Groups It provides services for all groups that would be too much for the individual groups to handle by themselves.
+Memphis Area Intergroup is a committee of volunteers made up of representatives from A.A. groups all over the greater Memphis area.
+Intergroup encourages mutual support and cooperation between local A.A.
+Groups.
+It provides services for these groups that would be too much for the individual groups to handle by themselves.
 Some of these services are:

 - Information center for the general public

 - Support service committees such as:

 - Correctional Facilities

 - Sponsor special events for all groups, such as Founders Day and Gratitude Dinners.

 We all do!
 Intergroup uses donations contributed by groups in the area to carry on the normal functions previously described.
 Your group support is needed to make sure that Intergroup can give us and the community the services we need.
 “When anyone anywhere reaches out for help, I want the hand of A.A. always to be there.
 And for that I am responsible.”